 One of the first steps in risk management is to identify potential hazards that could affect your business.
 This can be done by conducting a hazard analysis, which involves looking at all aspects of your business operations and identifying anything that could cause harm using risk estimates.

 Once potential hazards have been identified, the next step is to assess the likelihood of them occurring.
-This can be done by considering factors such as the severity of the potential harm, the probability of the hazard being realized, and whether any controls are in place to mitigate the risk.
+This can be done by prioritise risks by considering factors such as the severity of the potential harm, the probability of the hazard being realized, and whether any controls are in place to mitigate the risk.

 Consider the severity of the hazard if it does the occurrence.